pablolegeren/Data-Collection-Techniques/README.md

 This undertaking involves accessing Stack Overflow and executing searches for particular inquiries.
 The aim of this project is to seek out and collect pertinent data from Stack Overflow in order to address user questions and discover resolutions to prevalent programming issues.

-This project demonstrate the use of web scraping and API interactions to collect data from popular online platforms, enabling users to access and analyze information for various purposes.
+This project demonstrates the use of web scraping and API interactions to collect data from popular online platforms, enabling users to access and analyze information for various purposes.

   - Use of APIs (retrieval and tweeting)